noodlefrenzy/node-amqp10/README.md

 Note that the above JSON.stringify/JSON.parse on send/receive can be moved into the encoder/decoder methods on the policy object - see the Event Hub policy for an example.

+*NOTE*: This is early days - if you have ideas for an alternate API, please feel free to [open an issue](https://github.com/noodlefrenzy/node-amqp-1-0/issues/new) on GitHub.

 ## Caveats and Todos ##

 I'm trying to manage my remaining work items via Github issues, but they aren't always kept up to date.
 If you'd like to contribute,